-Initiative: Registration and Maintenance of Foreclosed Properties Was this non-tax initiative a part of your original plan application \mathbf{X} or a plan amendment \square ?
+Initiative: Registration and Maintenance of Foreclosed Properties Was this non-tax initiative a part of your original plan application X or a plan amendment \Box ?
 Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes No If yes, when was the ordinance enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 July 16, 2016 If no, please describe challenges faced in enacting the related ordinance(s).
-SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance. through the implementation of this initiative and any metrics used to track performance.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The successful expansion of the City's Vacant Structures Registration Program to include lenders and trustees who are in the process of foreclosing is a significant tool in the struggle to abate the blight of dilapidated properties around town.
 The process of foreclosure can be lengthy and imposes no requirements for property maintenance throughout, allowing what are typically already neglected properties to continue to negatively affect communities for significant amounts of time.
 Since the implementation of this authority the Building Inspector/Code Enforcement Officer has registered several properties held by a lender or trustee.
 This has proven to be a valuable tool for the city.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

 The problem still exists that even though the City has the authority to require a lender or trustee who is in the process of foreclosing on a property to register as the owner, identifying who the foreclosing entity is can be difficult.
 Once ownership is confirmed, contact and compliance improve in most cases.

-Initiative: Public Nuisance Liens Was this non-tax initiative a part of your original plan application \mathbf{X} or a plan amendment \square ?
+Initiative: Public Nuisance Liens Was this non-tax initiative a part of your original plan application ${f X}$ or $~$ a plan amendment $~\square$?
 Has the ordinance(s) needed to implement this initiative been enacted?
 If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s).
 The City of Elkins has adopted the West Virginia State Building Code and the International Property Maintenance Code, which under W.Va.
 Code, permits us to file a lien against properties for monies spent to address a cited public nuisance.
 At this time, the city sees no need for adoption of an additional ordinance.
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

-Initiative: Satisfaction of Demolition Liens Was this non-tax initiative a part of your original plan application \mathbf{X} or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes X No If yes, when was the ordinance enacted?
+Initiative: Satisfaction of Demolition Liens Was this non-tax initiative a part of your original plan application ${f X}$ or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted? \Box Yes X No If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s).
 The City of Elkins has adopted the West Virginia State Building Code and the International Property Maintenance Code, which under W.Va.
 Code, permits us to file a lien against demolished properties, up to an amount determined by the court.
 At this time, the city sees no need for adoption of an additional ordinance.
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.